-- Operating Budget (Appendix B) - Budget Narrative (Appendix B1)
+Operating Budget (Appendix B)

-All applicants must be registered with the New York State Statewide Financial System (SFS) and all Not-for-Profit agencies must be pregualified prior to proposal submission.
+All applicants must be registered with the New York State Statewide Financial System (SFS) and all Not-for-Profit agencies must be prequalified prior to proposal submission.

-Not-for-profit organizations must Register as a vendor the Statewide Financial System and successfully Prequalify to be considered for an award.
+Not-for-profit organizations must Register as a vendor with the Statewide Financial System and successfully Prequalify to be considered for an award.